ls1intum/apollon-ios-module/docs/developer/developer_docs.md

     ```

 - `DiagramRenderers/UMLDiagramRenderer.swift`:
-    1. Add your <DiagramType> as a case to the `UMLDiagramRendererFactory` enum and return your `<DiagramType>Renderer` struct.
+    1. Add your diagram type as a case to the `UMLDiagramRendererFactory` enum and return your `<DiagramType>Renderer` struct.

 ### `ApollonEdit`

 In this module, we focus on the editing and interaction of the new diagram type and its elements and relationships.

 - `Resources/Assets/ElementIcons`:
-    1. Create a folder and name it after your <DiagramType>.
+    1. Create a folder and name it after your diagram type.
     2. Add all the images of your elements to this folder and name them exactly how you did in the `UMLElementType.swift` file.
-These images are shown to a user that would like to add a new element to the canvas.
+These images are shown to a user who would like to add a new element to the canvas.

 - `Views/CreateElement/ElementCreator.swift`:
     1. Create a new struct in this file and name it `<ElementType>Creator` for each element type you want to add.
 Make sure each struct implements the `ElementCreator` protocol.